Terms and Conditions The Luxury Safari Club

 6. Breaking a journey at intermediate stops

 6.1 Stopovers en route, other than those necessary for transfers or as part of the Safari's tour programme, are not permitted.
-If a passenger breaks a journey, except as stated above, he / she will not be entitled to continue it later.
+If a traveller breaks a journey, except as stated above, he / she will not be entitled to continue it later.

 6.2 Permit to travels for Safaris do not include the cost of travel between different stops.